Richard Goodwin Keats: Repatriation of Spanish Division

-The small boats were all given numbered and lettered designations to identify their ‘mother ship’ eg.;S1-S22 for Superb, provided with signals, a navigator and crew.
+The small boats were all given numbered and lettered designations to identify their 'mother ship' eg.;S1–S22 for Superb, provided with signals, a navigator and crew.
 On 23 August orders were given to embark.
 They arrived off Gothenburg on 27 August.

 A week later a convoy of thirty-five transports and supply vessels arrived and the troops were re-embarked for the journey to Spain.
 After a stormy three-week voyage they all arrived at or near Santander and re-joined their compatriots.

 The removal of the northern army from the Baltic meant Sweden was safe for a period as the troops remaining to Napoleon were insufficient to mount an invasion.
 Their redeployment to Spain came at a critical juncture.
 Whilst the French had been aware of discontent they were unprepared for such an audacious and large scale operation undertaken with such alacrity as gave them no opportunity to mount an adequate response.
 Keats had demonstrated the capacity of the British navy to implement foreign policy and particularly to deploy large numbers of troops where required, thousands of miles from home.

-As a reward for his services he made a Knight Commander of the Order of the Bath.
-At the King's request he took as his motto that of La Romana's regiment; “Mi Patria es mi Norte” – my country is my guiding star.
+As a reward for his services he was made a Knight Companion of the Order of the Bath.
+At the King's request he took as his motto that of La Romana's regiment: "Mi Patria es mi Norte" – my country is my guiding star.

-La Romana presented Keats with a set of silver mounted pistols given to him by Napoleon saying; “I received these weapons from my greatest enemy, I now give them to my greatest and best friend”.
+La Romana presented Keats with a set of silver mounted pistols given to him by Napoleon saying: "I received these weapons from my greatest enemy, I now give them to my greatest and best friend."

 Keats remained in the Baltic on convoy duty, wintering at Marstrand, and seeking to support Sweden in preserving her neutrality until ordered home the following summer, when he escorted a merchant convoy of 200 from Karlskrona to Gothenburg where it grew to upwards of 400 strong for the voyage to England where they all arrived safely in July.